callumacrae/vinyl-fs-fake/README.md

 object and piped down the stream.
 You can also give it a vinyl object directly, or an array of objects or vinyl objects.

+In addition to the options accepted by the Vinyl file constructor, you can pass the file content as a string, in which case it will be bufferized for you.

 ### vfsFake.dest